micheal000010000-hub/TECH-NOTES/README.md

 # Tech Notes

-This repository contains short, focused notes on technical concepts and tooling learned during daily development and study.
+This repository contains short, focused notes on technical topics, tools, and industry-related observations encountered during ongoing development and study.

-Each note captures a single idea or clarification that was not obvious before encountering it.
+The notes capture non-obvious details, practical clarifications, and context that can influence technical understanding and decision-making.